pemiluAPI/ambang-batas-endpoint/README.md

 5. `$ bundle exec rails server`

 ## Documentation API
-See [Documentation API](http://docs.ambangbatasapi.apiary.io/) for information on defining and using realisasi-anggaran-pemilu
+See [Documentation API](http://docs.ambangbatasapi.apiary.io/) for information on defining and using ambang-batas-endpoint